Executive Practice Management™: Requirements & Policies

 Students must be practicing, actively-licensed dentists, newly graduated dentists, or graduating dentists in dental school, to be accepted to the Executive Practice Management™ Program.

-This course is 189 credit hours towards the practice management biennium requirements, and includes 14 contact hours of lecture for each of the 13 Modules.
-189 CEUs, participation.
+This course is 189 credit hours towards the practice management biennium requirements.

 REQUIREMENTS FOR ENROLLMENT

-The College of Dentistry reserves the right to accept only qualified applicants for this postdoctoral program.
-Each prospective candidate must submit a formal application.
-If a candidate is absent from one or more subcourses in a major course he/she may take the subcourse the next time it is offered without penalty and at the current fee at time of attendance.
-The University of Florida and the Academy of General Dentistry require that credit be awarded only for those hours in attendance or for assignments completed.
+The College of Dentistry reserves the right to accept only qualified dentists who meet the criteria with no barriers to academic success as applicants for this postdoctoral program.
+Each prospective candidate must submit a formal application and complete a telephone interview with the program’s Director.
+If a candidate is absent from one or more sub-courses in a major course he/she may take the sub-course the next time it is offered without penalty and at the prevailing rate for the module at that time.
+The University of Florida and ADA/CERP require that credit be awarded only for those hours in virtual attendance or for assignments completed.
 If a candidate has completed only a part of a major course he/she will have a period of three years to complete the component subject area.
 After that time the entire major course must be retaken and full fees paid.
 All course work is presented in English only.

 Materials supplied by each enrolled dentist

-3. Microsoft Office 365 -Full Version with MS Word, Excel & PowerPoint or newer version (to be determined in Sept.
-2016)
+3. The latest Microsoft Office -Full Version with MS Word, Excel & PowerPoint version

 5. Calculator (Can use cell phone if it contains a sufficient calculator)

-6. Textbooks will be required purchases by enrolled students at various intervals within the 13 month program.
-A list will be provided by September 1, 2016 to each enrolled student.
+6. Textbooks (online or hard copy) will be required purchases by enrolled students at various intervals within the 13 month program.
+A list will be provided to each enrolled studen

 7. Myers-Briggs Personality Testing Fee